Andrea Piccini

-Andrea Piccini (born 12 December 1978 in Sansepolcro) is an Italian racing driver who is the part-owner and team principal of the Iron Lynx Motorsport Lab ELMS and Italian F4 team.
+Andrea Piccini (born 12 December 1978 in Sansepolcro) is an Italian racing driver who is the part-owner and team principal and founder of the Iron Lynx Motorsport Lab team.

 Single Seaters

 Piccini began his single seater career in 1994, when he began competing in go-kart races.
 In 1997, he started competing in Formula Opel Europe.
 He finished third in the 1998 standings.
 He went on to race in International Formula 3000 in 1999 up until 2001, picking up only six points in the three seasons.
 In 2001, he was signed as a test driver for the European Minardi Formula One.

 Sports Cars

 After a disappointing single-seater career, he went on to race in sports car racing.
 In 2003, he was signed by Lister Racing to compete in the FIA GT Championship.
 He picked up three podiums for the team along with Swiss co-driver Jean-Denis Délétraz.
 He was signed by Aston Martin Racing in 2006 who wanted to race their new GT1-spec DBR9.
 He raced two rounds of the American Le Mans Series, scoring in one of those events, being round five.
 He then went on to compete at the 24 Hours of Le Mans and finished second in the GT1 class with teammates Tomáš Enge and Darren Turner.
 He reunited with his 2003 FIA GT teammate Jean-Denis Délétraz for the 2006 season.
 They raced for Phoenix Racing who ran a DBR9.
 Piccini finished third in the championship, taking a win at the final round of the season.

 2007 was a slightly quieter year for Piccini, he did not race at Le Mans or in ALMS but did contest the FIA GT, this time for Scuderia Playteam who ran a Maserati MC12 GT1.
 His teammate was reigning FIA GT co-champion Andrea Bertolini.
 The pair finished fifth place with only one win during the season.
 In 2008, Piccini raced six of the ten rounds of the FIA GT Championship, four races in the GT1 class for RBlmmo Racing and two in the GT2 class for CR Scuderia Racing.
 He did not earn a point for RBlmmo Racing but finished in good points scoring places for CR Scuderia, finishing fourth at the Spa 24 Hours and second place in round eight at Nogaro.
 He was called upon again by Aston Martin Racing to compete at the years 24 Hours of Le Mans.
 He managed to finish the #007 car fourth place in class with veteran teammates Heinz-Harald Frentzen and Karl Wendlinger.